Taiwan island votes yes for first casino resort

 Matsu, named after a Chinese sea goddess, is home to 8,000 people and is a 30-minute ferry ride from China’s Fujian province.

-Residents in favour of a casino resort say it would boost infrastructure and help develop islands’ tourism industry.
+Residents in favor of a casino resort say it would boost infrastructure and help develop islands’ tourism industry.

 Matsu is one of the smallest of the offshore island groups that the Taiwanese government has enabled to vote for casinos in local referendums.